Save our Marine National Monuments

 Last year, Interior Secretary Zinke proposed opening multiple marine monuments in the Atlantic and Pacific Oceans to commercial fishing - Northeast Canyons and Seamounts, Pacific Remote Islands and Rose Atoll Marine National Monuments.

 These protected areas are home to many endangered and threatened species, including sea turtles, whales, and deep-sea corals.

 Although Ryan Zinke has stepped down from his position as Secretary of the Interior, we must continue to hold this administration accountable and demand that Acting Interior Secretary David Bernhardt withdraw Zinke's recommendations.
 We cannot allow this administration to plunder precious protected areas for the sake of profit and greed.

-Please add your name to our petition calling on Zinke to release the full report and withdraw his recommendations to downsize or reduce protections.
+Please add your name to our petition calling on Acting Interior Secretary Bernhardt to withdraw his predecessor's recommendations to undermine several marine monuments, and to protect key ocean habitats!

-We are writing to ask you to protect America’s current national marine monuments, and to release to the public your full report to President Trump and withdraw your recommendations to downsize or reduce protections for our national marine monuments.
+We are writing to ask you to protect America’s current national marine monuments and withdraw your predecessor's recommendations to downsize, reduce protections for, or open to commercial fishing our national marine monuments.